dgroomes/vanilla-kafka/spring-seekable/README.md

 # spring-seekable

-WARNING: DOES NOT ACTUALLY SEEK CORRECTLY!

 A basic Spring Kafka application with a "seekable" Kafka listener.

 ---

-In essence, the Kafka listener base class has operations to seek to the beginning or end of the Kafka topic.
+In essence, the Kafka listener base class has operations to seek to the beginning or end (not implemented) of the Kafka topic.
 This is a useful feature when executing tests or when needing to replay all Kafka messages from the beginning of a Kafka topic.